-- (2) Grants issued under the program may be used for the following activities for eligible properties: - (a) Demolition of vacant residential, commercial, or industrial structures, including reasonable and necessary costs directly related to demolition, including, but not limited to, title work, due care demolition plans, acquisition, utility disconnect fees, permit fees, abatement of hazardous materials, air monitoring at demolition sites, the replacement of damaged sidewalk
+- (2) Grants issued under the program may be used for the following activities for eligible properties: - (a) Demolition of vacant residential, commercial, or industrial structures, including reasonable and necessary costs directly related to demolition, including, but not limited to, title work, due care demolition plans, acquisition, utility disconnect fees, permit fees, abatement of hazardous materials, air monitoring at demolition sites, the replacement of damaged sidewalk or recurbing at the street, and seeding.

-- 1 or recurbing at the street, and seeding. - 2 (b) Stabilization of vacant residential, commercial, or - 3 industrial structures identified for future rehabilitation. - 4 Eligible stabilization costs may include debris removal, exterior - 5 security materials to deter trespassing and vandalism, and interior - 6 and exterior repairs needed to protect against further - 7 deterioration and meet local exterior property maintenance - 8 requirements. - 9 (c) Matching or gap funds for environmental remediation needed - 10 to comply with department of environment, Great Lakes, and energy - 11 standards and limited site preparation costs to remove other - 12 predevelopment hurdles on publicly owned residential, commercial, - 13 or industrial parcels. - 14 (d) Project administration directly related to activities - under subdivisions (a), (b), or (c) for up to 8% of an applicant's - 16 total grant award. - 17 (3) Grants may be issued to a land bank authority, county, - 18 city, village, or township.
-In areas served by a county or city - 19 land bank, the land bank shall act as the lead applicant for grants - 20 within its jurisdiction.
-In areas not served by a county or city - 21 land bank, a county, city, village, or township may apply for a - 22 grant directly. - 23 (4) Grants shall be distributed on a competitive basis, - 24 subject to the following: - 25 (a) The authority shall ensure that not less than 5% of total - 26 program funds are allocated to each of the state's prosperity - 27 regions. - 28 (b) Rural counties are eligible for a guaranteed minimum - 29 allocation of \$200,000.00.
-In a rural county served by a land bank
+- - (c) Matching or gap funds for environmental remediation needed to comply with department of environment, Great Lakes, and energy standards and limited site preparation costs to remove other predevelopment hurdles on publicly owned residential, commercial, or industrial parcels. - (d) Project administration directly related to activities under subdivisions (a), (b), or (c) for up to 8% of an applicant's total grant award. - (3) Grants may be issued to a land bank authority, county, city, village, or township.
+In areas served by a county or city land bank, the land bank shall act as the lead applicant for grants within its jurisdiction.
+In areas not served by a county or city land bank, a county, city, village, or township may apply for a grant directly. - (4) Grants shall be distributed on a competitive basis, subject to the following: - (a) The authority shall ensure that not less than 5% of total program funds are allocated to each of the state's prosperity regions. - (b) Rural counties are eligible for a guaranteed minimum allocation of \$200,000.00.
+In a rural county served by a land bank authority, the land bank authority must serve as the lead applicant